-Raises TypeError if fill_char is more than one character (not including ANSI style sequences)
+Raises TypeError if divider_char is longer than one character

-Raises ValueError if text or fill_char contains an unprintable character
+Raises ValueError if divider char is an unprintable character

 '''

-classmethod base width (num\ cols: int) \rightarrow int
+classmethod base_width (num\cols: int, , column\spacing: int = 2) \rightarrow int

 '''

 Utility method to calculate the display width required for a table before data is added to it.
 This is useful when determining how wide to make your columns to have a table be a specific width.